Anthony-Cortese/Anthony-Cortese/README.md

 <h1>About Me</h1>

-- I’m currently working with **Human Rights First on a project for Houston, Texas**
+- I’m currently working with **Human Rights First on a project in Houston, Texas**

 - I’m currently learning **Typescript**